-If you move after you file your return, you should notify the Division of Revenue of your address change in writing.
-Please be sure to include your and your spouse's Social Security Number(s) in any correspondence with the Division of Revenue.
+If you move after you file your return, you should notify the Division of Revenue of your address change.
+Please be sure to include your and your spouse's Social Security Number in any correspondence with the Division of Revenue.
+You may change your address by calling the address change voice mailbox at (302) 577-8589.
+You may also call toll free 1-800-292-7826 (Delaware only).